endjin/Endjin.RecommendedPractices.Bicep/modules/general/app-insights-with-config-publish/README.md

 # Application Insights with published configuration

-Application Insights with instrumentation key published to a Key Vault.
+Deploys an AppInsights workspace and publishes the instrumentation key to a Key Vault

 ## Description